nanum-jeon/nanum-jeon.github.io/_pages/research.md

 ---
 layout: archive
-title: ""
+title: "Research Agenda: Understanding Life Course Inequalities"
 permalink: /research/
 author_profile: true
 header:
   og_image: "research/ecdf.png"
 ---

-## Research Agenda: Understanding Life Course Inequalities

 My research bridges **two key fields in sociology**.
 The first examines how **welfare state systems and mobility regimes** shape life risks and disruptions, fundamentally influencing patterns of social inequality.
 The second investigates how **social institutions structure life trajectories**, exploring how they can either reinforce or mitigate social stratification.
 By connecting these distinct areas of inquiry, I examine how life risks unfold over time, materialize, and lead to specific consequences for social inequality.